yahuss/EduMentor/README.md

 ## Getting Started

+First, duplicate the `.env` file into a new file named `.env.local`.
+Update the value of your OpenAI API key there.

-The first time you are running this project, you will need to install the dependencies:
+The first time you are running this project, you will need to install the dependencies.
+Run this command in your terminal:

 ```bash
 yarn
 ```

-To start the app:
+To start the app, run:

 ```bash
 yarn dev